gmac/shopify_custom_data_graphql/README.md

 }
 ```

+With these transformation artifacts, a query can be computed once during development, cached, and used repeatedly in production without further dependence on the shop reference schema.

 ### 3. Transform responses

-Lastly, we need to transform the native query response to match the projected request shape.
-This is handled by the [`ResponseTransfomer`](./lib/response_transformer.rb), which must run on all responses.
-It performs a quick in-memory pass making structural changes based on a transfom mapping provided by the request transformer.
-The transformed results match the original projected request shape:
+Lastly, the [`ResponseTransfomer`](./lib/response_transformer.rb) must run on all responses, and uses the transformation mapping to shape results to match the original request.
+This is a quick in-memory pass that adds modest transformation overhead to cached requests:

 ```json
 {